With its unique, striking mountains, Kyrgyzstan is slowly becoming a pretty popular trekking destination.

 Yes, Kyrgyzstan is a trekking destination so having proper travel insurance is a must.

-I recommend World Nomads, as it is the only company that offers unlimited coverage plus even the basic plan covers for trekking up to 6,000 meters, which is quite useful for Kyrgyzstan.
-There is no better one.
+- Even the basic plan covers for trekking up to 6,000 meters, which is quite useful for Kyrgyzstan.

 Backpacking in Kyrgyzstan – 2-week itinerary

 Most travelers I met in Kyrgyzstan were only sparing two weeks in the country.

 Bishkek – The capital – Day 1, 2

 Most likely, your Kyrgyz journey will start in Bishkek, as the flights from Europe are the cheapest in the region, plus this is the first destination for overlanders traveling from Almaty in Kazakhstan.

 After some hard-backpacking in Pakistan and a short visit to Xinjiang, for me, Bishkek felt like a dream.
 Home to a liberal and Westernized society, the streets of Bishkek are filled with all sorts of bars and restaurants, as well as large expat and digital nomad communities.
 I actually spent 25 days here, wandering around its pubs and working on my blog, while taking advantage of the high-speed Wi-Fi.